Equipping the Church for the Mission of the Church

 Total fluidity says the gospel must be contextualized, communicated appropriately to each person in particular situations.
 Otherwise it is irrelevant.
 Such sounds good and is good, but must not be used to change the gospel, or fail to declare the whole gospel.

 These two concerns must be combined if the church is to willingly express its own identity as the body and voice of Jesus Christ in the message proclaimed.
-These come together in a fourth principle.

 The church is God's new society, the living embodiment of the gospel, the sign of the presence of the kingdom of God, a demonstration of a human community under the gracious rule of God.